Last Updated: Nov 5, 2013

 JBI’s (Joanna Briggs Institute) evidence-based practice model is considered a benchmark in the healthcare industry—encouraging healthcare professionals to implement an effective evidence-based practice program to provide the best possible patient care.
 UWS institutional users have access to the JBI database and all of the JBI Tools.
 To start you need to create a “Personal Account” on OvidSP and link that personal account to a JBI Tools account (see information 'I' for further details).

-- Medical Evidence Matters Archive (ProQuest) [FIX IN PROGRESS]
+- Medical Evidence Matters Archive (ProQuest)

 - Nursing Reference Center (EBSCOhost, EBSCO)

-NRC provides access to high quality, recent clinical evidence and knowledge on conditions and diseases, patient education, and drug and reference information from top publishers.
+Provides access to high quality, recent clinical evidence and knowledge on conditions and diseases, patient education, and drug and reference information from top publishers.
 As a point-of-care reference tool, this database provides access to thousands of full text documents, covering diseases and conditions, labs and diagnostics, as well as drug and reference information.
 It also features best practices guidelines, continuing education modules, and patient education information.

 Not all of the articles included in MEDLINE are evidence-based.
 Special search strategies and techniques are needed to filter through the millions of MEDLINE references to find the articles that can be considered the best evidence.
 The PubMed Clinical Query filters provide a quick way to use pre-defined filters for selecting MEDLINE studies in four areas: therapy, diagnosis, etiology and prognosis.
 Another filter on the Clinical Queries page will quickly search for systematic reviews on a topic.